MariusCodeAcademy/type8-react-12-testing-pr/README.md

 ## counter

-1. it should render component title
+1. it should render component
 2. it should render title from props
 3. it should increase the counter by 1 after i press Add
 4. it should decrease the counter by 1 after i press Minus